How joining an early-stage startup, early in life has boosted my career

 Why not wait for a year?
-You know how bad it is right now?!
+Do you know how bad it is right now?!

 The CEO of Nektar asked me this question.
 My manager at Barclays asked me this question.
 My father asked me this question.
 I asked myself this question.

 I knew that the risk I wanted to take had to be all calculated - nothing extreme!
-Some question looping in my mind were:
+Some questions looping in my mind were:

 - What if the startup fails in just a year? - if the pandemic continues, the opportunities will be lesser for me and more for those with significant experience.

-- What if there is not time for leisure, the things I love doing apart from coding?
+- What if there is no time for leisure, the things I love doing apart from coding?

-I interviewed with multiple startups to join the best and the safest one.
-One was just starting out with me as the “First Engineer”.
-Another one was one of the fastest growing startups of India - Dream11, now a unicorn; and another and another.
+I interviewed multiple startups to join the best and safest one.
+One was just starting with me as the "First Engineer".
+Another one was one of the fastest-growing startups in India - Dream11, now a unicorn; and another and another.